sjsyrek/study-haskell-nyc/README.md

 [Haskell Language Home Page](https://haskell-lang.org/) - your portal to the Haskell universe (preferred to haskell.org)

 [Stackage](https://www.stackage.org/) - search for Haskell modules or functions (Google has a hard time deciphering the funny operators, so use this instead)

+[Haskell is easy](http://haskelliseasy.readthedocs.io/en/latest/) - a curated list of Haskell libraries

 [Functional Programming Slack group](http://fpchat.com/) - a great resource for beginners and advanced coders alike